dmithamo/dmithamo/README.md

 ##### ⏳ Me at a Glance

 👨🏾‍💻 I have previously worked as a web dev with:
-  - On the Business Intelligence team of [Sportserve](https://sportserve.co/), a B2C sports betting and B2B sportsbook technology provider, surfacing key performance indicators for the brands we serve.
+  - On the Business Intelligence team at [Sportserve](https://sportserve.co/), a B2C sports betting and B2B sportsbook technology provider, surfacing key performance indicators for the brands we serve.
   - [Circl](https://www.circlsolutions.com/), a logistics software shop, helping build a platform deployed to streamline operations in the container-based LPG industry.
   - [Proto Energy](https://protoenergy.com/), an oil and gas importer/retailer, building internal tooling to make them more efficient and competitive.
   - [Novek Engineering](https://www.novek.io/), a player in the IoT space, building dashboards to help make sense of telemetry data.